Thailand: anti-corruption compliance

 The Organic Act on Counter Corruption, BE 2542 also prohibits ‘state officials’ (individuals who were state officials within the last two years of the relevant act) from accepting property or benefits, unless they fall under the exemption of NACC.
 No motive is needed to violate this provision.
 Violation of this rule shall be deemed as a breach of duties and may also constitute a dishonest discharge or non-discharge of duties under the Penal Code.

 Importantly, recent 2015 amendments to the Anti-Corruption Act have broadened the scope of liability for wrongdoers, a clear objective of the current Thai government.
-For example, liability may now be extended for corporate entities and senior management for bribery offences committed by employees, agents and others acting on behalf of the company where the act is for the benefit of the company and the company has failed to implement ‘proper internal measures’ to prevent the wrongdoing.
+For example, liability may now be extended to include corporate entities and senior management for bribery offences committed by employees, agents and others acting on behalf of the company where the act is for the benefit of the company and the company has failed to implement ‘proper internal measures’ to prevent the wrongdoing.
 This is a move to prevent a previous loophole, in which bribery by a corporate entity was not generally prohibited unless it constituted a bid-rigging violation in connection with a price proposal with governmental agencies according to the Bid-Rigging Act, BE 2542 or considered as an unfair practice under the Trade Competition Act, BE 2542.

 These important amendments and the political commitments from the current government portend a continued strengthening of the anti-corruption legal framework and culture.